 4. How We Use Personal Data.

-Opinion Health Ltd undertakes all types of qualitative and quantitative market research activities in the healthcare sector.
-Opinion Health does not have access to medical or health records nor recruits for or directly conduct clinical trials.
+Opinion Health Ltd undertakes all types of qualitative and quantitative market research activities in the healthcare sector but does not have access to medical or health records nor recruits for or directly conduct clinical trials.
 We do not sell our database of personal information to others for the purposes of promotional activities or carrying out direct marketing.
 We only publish survey information or data or make it available to clients who commission research, reports or other information from us only in an aggregated, anonymised and non-personal form.

 We only collect data directly from individuals and not by tracking, combining data sets or inferring by using algorithms to analyse sets of data.